bfeif/personal-website/content/posts/refactoring.md

 ---
-title: "Everything a Data Scientist Needs to Know About Refactoring"
+title: "Refactoring for Data Scientists: How to 10x Your Productivity Overnight"
 date: 2023-07-18T09:47:45+02:00
-draft: true
+draft: false
 tags:
     - math
     - language